li2CTF/li2CTF-open-2021-spring/senior/forensics/Tempus machina/task/conditions.md

 # Tempus machina
-> Intelligere est infinitum.
-Invenire praeteritis.
-Inveniat futurum.
-Deus autem omnipotens benedicat nos.
+> Sentiunt tempus.
+Memento futura.
+Colligere memoria a frusta

-Feel the time, remember your future, collect the memory from pieces
+Feel the time.
+Remember your future.
+Collect the memory from pieces